John Vere Hopgood: Dambusters Raid

 Gibson selected Hopgood as his deputy for the attack against the Möhne Dam.
 While awaiting take off Hopgood spoke with Dave Shannon, telling him that he had had a premonition that he would not survive the mission.
 Gibson responded to the premonition with, "Hoppy, tonight's the night; tomorrow we will get drunk".

 Hopgood took off in the first group alongside Gibson and Mick Martin.
 It was on the journey to the Möhne that Hopgood's aircraft AJ-M (M Mother) was hit by flak while passing the airfield at Dülmen.
 Hopgood along with gunners George Gregory and Tony Burcher were injured but they continued the attack.
 There is a possibility that Gregory was killed by flak at this point.

+The damaged aircraft reached the dam where they attacked at 00:32, ten minutes after Gibson.
+However, they were struck again by anti-aircraft fire and their bomb was released too late.
+It bounced over the dam and exploded on a power station on the other side.